atifs/PySocket/README.md

 self.socket - The socket.

 Methods:
-__init__ accepts three arguments.
+constructor accepts three arguments.
 The server to connect to, the connection port, and how packets are terminated.
 For instance, if "hello world#" is a packet, then the termination string will be "#".

 cleanup() will handle closing the socket and call on_exit().